-This manual describes the digital servo amplifiers of the AX2040/2070 series (standard version).
+This manual describes the digital servo amplifiers of the AX 2000 series (standard version, 1.5 to 20 Amps nominal current).
+Servoamplifiers of the AX 2040 series are described in additional manuals.

 A more detailed description of the expansion cards which are currently available and the digital connection to automation systems can be found on the accompanying CD-ROM in Acrobat-Reader format (system requirements: WINDOWS with Internet browser, Acrobat Reader) in several language versions.